 - The BSN to DNP option is for nurses who have a baccalaureate degree in nursing.
-Award upon successful completion is the DNP degree with a concentration in Family Nurse Practitioner. - The Post-Master's option under development is for individuals already holding a master's degree in a nursing specialty.
-Award upon successful completion is the DNP degree. - The Post-Entry Level Master's option under development is for nurses who have earned an entry-level master's degree in nursing.
-Award upon successful completion is the DNP degree with a concentration in Family Nurse Practitioner.
+Award upon successful completion is the DNP degree with a concentration in Family Nurse Practitioner. - The Post-Entry Level Master's option is for nurses who have earned an entry-level master's degree in nursing.
+Award upon successful completion is the DNP degree with a concentration as a Family Nurse Practitioner.